SUTENT® (su TENT)

 |What is the most important information I should know about SUTENT?|

 SUTENT can cause serious side effects including:

 Your healthcare provider should do blood tests to check your liver function before you start taking and during treatment with SUTENT.
-Your healthcare provider may tell you to temporarily or permanently stop taking SUTENT if you develop liver problems.
+Your healthcare provider may temporarily stop, reduce your dose, or permanently stop treatment with SUTENT if you develop liver problems.